chaitanyantr/Manipulator_project_RBE/README.md

 > catkin_make
 > Start the controllers using roslaunch

-Test the RRBot controlled by ros_control by running the following:
+Test the Scara controlled by ros_control by running the following:

 # Start the scara simulation: